sderosiaux/guidelines-to-create-a-strong-website/README.md

 ## Care about privacy ?

   - Add Do Not Track (DNT) header: opt-out of third-party tracking for purposes including behavioral advertising https://en.wikipedia.org/wiki/Do_Not_Track `DNT: 1`
+  - Respect DNT and expose the file .well-known/dnt-policy.txt to say it (check https://www.eff.org/dnt-policy)

 ## Care about style ?